phptuts/bigfootbasketball/README.md

 # bigfootbasketball
-A multiplayer phaser js game where both players play horse.
+A phaser js game where both players play horse.
 Each are bigfoot.